 Even if you have a well-established hygiene routine, you will still have to deep cleanse your dreads two or three times per year, depending on your lifestyle and your personal needs.

 The good news is that this is super easy to do.
-All you need to do is soak your locs in an inflatable basin filled with a solution of apple cider vinegar, water and bicarb.
+All you need to place one of your Detox My Dreads Loc Bomb in an inflatable basin filled with water.
 You will be amazed at all the dirt coming out!